Bladetrain3r/Dockermex/README.md

 ## Configuration

 You can customize the server configuration by modifying or creating new conf files in the configs folder, and by placing IWADs/PWADs in the respective directories.
+The sample configs included are from the Odamex repository.
+For in-depth information on these variables, visit https://github.com/odamex/odamex/wiki/Console-Variables
 Specify configfile at launch time using the environment variable CONFIGFILE.
 Defaults to default.conf.

 This Docker setup also includes compiling Freedoom and Deutex, both under the BSD license.
 Freedoom is a free content port of DOOM, while Deutex provides additional tools for handling and editing Doom files.